JTarball/hyroxwebsite/site/content/post/what-is-compromised-running.md

 under 1 Burpee / 1 Lunge

 ## How do I get better at compromised running?

+You will need to experience the sensation and both your mind and your body will need to adapt.

+Much like running with a heavy rucksack or backpack you might find your running form is slightly different when compromised to ensure efficiency.
+Don't worry too much about that.

 ## How often

-It is dependent on the athlete but just like an interval speed run when running training you do NOT want to do it everyday and you will play with intensity/volume depending on what cycle of training.
+It is dependent on the athlete but just like an interval speed run when running training you do NOT want to do it everyday and you will need to play with intensity/volume depending on what cycle of training.

 Once a week is more than enough.

-When we talk compromised the classic/sexy association is that of a strength/power based exercise with that of a run.
-Most closely aligned with crossfit however that doesn't need to be the case.
+When we talk compromised the classic/sexy association is that of a strength/power based exercise & run.
+Most closely aligned with Crossfit however that doesn't need to be the case.

 You can be smart and do some workouts as recovery as some Hyrox stations are more cardio that strength based.
 If you still do some compromised works that have less impact physical but help to increase your cardio specifically with burpees, ski erg, rowing.